 The visa and immigration process can seem complex.
-Our team is here to help and guide you every step of the way.
+We are here to help and guide you every step of the way.
 We can help you with your application whether you are a new student looking to start studying with us, or are renewing an existing visa.

 Short-term Study Visas are available if you are undertaking a course lasting less than six months, or on English Language-only courses for up to eleven months through the Extended Short-term Study Visa.
 In certain situations, a short-term study visa is appropriate if you need to return to the UK in order to complete your course, and will need less than six months to do this (for example to retake exams), or if you are visiting the UK for a short period as part of a degree through the distance learning route.